 Arm Mali technologies have been developed to allow ever-increasing graphics complexity within the thermal limits of mobile devices.
 These technologies provide significant system-wide bandwidth savings across all formats, to ensure that end users can experience the latest in graphics quality on any device.

-If you are a developer using a games engine like Unity or Unreal Engine to develop your software, these resources will provide you with techniques and best practices that you can use to improve the performance of your applications.
+Whether developing for a proprietary game engine, or a commercially available one like Unity or Unreal Engine, these resources will provide you with techniques and best practices that you can use to improve the performance of your applications.

-- If you are new to developing for Mali, you can use these resources to learn the basics of Mali software development:
+If you are new to developing for Mali, use these resources to learn the basics of Mali software development:

 - Principles of High Performance